Ohio Medical Schools—2026-2027 Guide to Acceptance

 1 | Get to Know the Region (Urban vs. Rural)

-Ohio has a number of cities but also a large rural population.
+Ohio has a number of cities, as well as a large rural population.
 Factors like access to clinical opportunities, community engagement, lifestyle, and cost of living can vary significantly between urban and rural settings.
 Do you identify as a country mouse or city mouse?

 For example, there’s a big difference between Rootstown, a town with barely 9000 residents, where NEOMED is located, and Columbus, a city with over 900,000 residents, where Ohio State is located.